qxjit/refactoring-basics/README.md

 * Give the score a gray background box
 * Add a second box after the first
 * Size & color the two boxes differently

+## View the code in action

+You can play the game at http://qxjit.github.io/refactoring-basics, or clone the repo and open the `index.html` file in your browser.
+Use the links on the left to nagivate between the different example `.js` files.
+The `live.js` file can be loaded from the `Live` link, giving you a place to try out the refactorings yourself from beginning to end.